Thank you for the advanced copy of A POUND OF FLESH by Sophie Jackson. All opinions are my own.

 As teacher and student, Kat and Carter are forced to leave their animosities at the door and learn that one should never judge a book by its cover.
 As Carter’s barriers begin to crumble, Kat realizes there’s much more to her angry student than she thought, leaving them to face a new, perilous obstacle: their undeniable attraction to one another.

-In the end, the story is wrapped up nicely with a cute epilogue, but the setup for a second book remains–which I will definitely be reading!
+In the end, the story is wrapped up nicely with a cute epilogue, but the setup for a second book remains.
 I hope you enjoy this book as much as I did.